masitamohamad/Big-Five-Stocks/README.md

 - ETL (Extract, Transform, and Load): Jake

 ### Back-end:
-- Create a database-powered API using Python Flask application: Jake & Matt
+- Create a database-powered API using Python Flask application: Jake
 - Routes:
     * `/` : Home page (or where our dashboard will reside)
     * `/api` : Data to be used for front-end visualizations

 ### Front-end:
-- HTML, CSS & Bootstrap: Matt & Masita
+- HTML, CSS & Bootstrap: Masita
 - D3.js Interactive Visualizations: Catie
     * Stock Prices: Candlestick Chart
     * Stock Volume: Bar / Bubble / Pie Chart